 Discretionary bonuses are awarded annually based on performance and on our estimation of market compensation.
 We note that while the payment of discretionary bonuses is optional, it is important for us to maintain a certain level of discretionary bonuses, based on the level of market compensation, even in periods of weaker performance, in order to retain and motivate employees.
 Equity-based compensation awards, primarily RSUs, which are typically subject to service-based vesting conditions, are a key component of this compensation as they achieve all three goals.
-We set the level of our equity-based compensation each year based on performance (firm and individual) and our liquidity, as well as the number of shares available under our equity incentive plan and the dilutive impact they would have upon vesting.
+We set the level of our equity-based compensation each year based on performance (firm and individual) and our liquidity, as well as the number of shares available under our equity incentive plan, and the dilutive impact they would have upon vesting.
+Due to the approaching expiration of our previous equity incentive plan, the adoption of our current equity incentive plan was proposed for approval by our shareholders on May 19, 2016 and subsequently became effective on June 3, 2016.

-In future periods, we will further recognize non-cash compensation expense on our non-vested equity-based awards outstanding as of March 31, 2016 of \$79.1 million with a weighted average recognition period of 3.9 years.
+In future periods, we will further recognize non-cash compensation expense on our non-vested equity-based awards outstanding as of September 30, 2016 of \$64.5 million with a weighted average recognition period of 3.6 years.

 Profit-sharing compensation is awarded, generally upon fund formation and, in certain cases, subject to vesting, based on certain employees' roles within the fund businesses, and serves to motivate these employees and align their interests with both our and our funds' investors.
 Private equity and credit PE profit-sharing expense is generally based on a percentage of realized fund incentive income when it becomes probable and reasonably estimable that incentive income will be received.
 Credit hedge fund and liquid hedge fund profit sharing expense may be based on a percentage of fund incentive income, a percentage of fund "net management fees" (management fees less related expenses), or a percentage of the incentive income generated by an individual trader (regardless of overall fund performance).
-The actual expense is based on actual performance within the funds and is detailed by business in Note 7 to our consolidated financial statements contained herein.
+The actual expense is based on actual performance within the funds and is detailed by business in Note 7 to our condensed consolidated financial statements contained herein.